mdpopescu/public/README.md

 * Failover: fail-over algorithm; see article at http://mdpopescu.blogspot.com/2013/06/fail-over-algorithm.html

+* FindDuplicates: finds the identical / similar images in the given folder

 * FSM: quick implementation of a generic finite state machine; see article at http://mdpopescu.blogspot.com/2013/08/a-generic-implementation-of-finite.html

 * Hot Folder Windows Service: Windows service to monitor a specific folder and (for now) log the create / delete / change / rename events